hulikner/Exo-Travel/README.md

-# Reactive Nutshell: The Information Dashboard
+# Reactive Exo-Travel: The Information Dashboard

 ## Setup: Follow these steps exactly